linalab/unityarduino/README.md

 # Unity-Arduino Cereal Conversations

-Using [Cereal-IO library](https://github.com/bernatGene/cereal-io) to communications between Unity and Arduino examples by Lina Bautista and Citlali Hernández
+In this repository we use the [Cereal-IO library](https://github.com/bernatGene/cereal-io) to communicate Unity and Arduino.
+The library uses the serial communication protocol in a friendly manner.

+In this repository you will find examples by Lina Bautista and Citlali Hernández, for our Playful Interaction classes at Elisava, School of Design & Engineering, 2025.

 Arduino: